 Sinning also involves something you can control—your thoughts and wrong desires (James 1:14-15).
 How can you control your thoughts?
 Is it as easy as just not thinking about bad things?
 Yes and no. Not thinking wrong thoughts is the first step, but what if you do think about something wrong?
 How can you stop?
 You can consciously force yourself to stop thinking negatively, but you need to replace the wrong thought with something good.
 It can be a scripture, a hymn or a favorite quote—anything as long as it is good (Romans 12:1-2).
 If you don’t replace a wrong thought or desire with a godly one, it will be back, and each time it comes back it will be harder to get rid of and more difficult to stop feeding (Luke 11:24-26, 2 Peter 2:20-22).

-If you are struggling with bad habits or recurring sins, don’t be afraid to talk to your parents or a minister.
+If you are struggling with bad habits or recurring sins, don’t be afraid to talk to a minister or ask trusted friends for advice.
 That’s why they are there.
 And again, pray.
 Prayer, asking God for help and forgiveness and reading your Bible are the best ways to get rid of bad habits and sinful behaviors.

 Sin is like a parasite.
-Being careful of what you watch, what you listen to, what you read, and what you think about will help us stop feeding the parasites.
+Being careful of what we watch, what we listen to, what we read, and what we think about will help us stop feeding the parasites.